Milam v. Selene Finance

 Ms. Milam contends this was a false threat, since federal law prevents a debt from being accelerated until it is 120 days due.
 Federal law also prohibits companies from trying to collect a debt by threatening to do things they are not permitted or do not intend to do.
 Ms. Milam brought a class action against Selene Finance, alleging that Selene’s threat was illegal under the Fair Debt Collection Practices Act.

-Unfortunately, the trial court concluded that she had failed to follow the notice-and-cure provision in the agreement with her mortgage lender (a separate company that is not Selene) and dismissed her case.
-We we filed an appeal for the dismissal of her case to the Seventh Circuit Court of Appeals on April 24, 2025.
+The trial court concluded that she had failed to follow the notice-and-cure provision in the agreement with her mortgage lender (a separate company that is not Selene) and dismissed her case.
+We filed an appeal for the dismissal of her case to the U.S. Court of Appeals in the Seventh Circuit on April 24, 2025.
+The appeal was granted and has been fully briefed.
+Oral arguments took place on October 27, 2025 and the court reversed the district court decision dismissing our client’s claims.
+The court held that Ms. Milam had standing and then held that Selene cannot show as a matter of law that it is an assign of Ms. Milam’s mortgage such that it could enforce a provision requiring her and each other class member to provide notice to Selene before filing suit.

 Core Legal Problem